AIMS-19 Workshop

 Travel support grants are available for full-time students registered for the workshop in the form of travel (airfare) reimbursement.
 Preference will be given to those presenting at the meeting.

-1. A brief summary of the student research interests and accomplishments to date
+• A brief summary of the student’s research interests and accomplishments to date.

-2. A statement about why the AIMS attendance is important to the student
+• A statement explaining why attendance at AIMS is important to the student.

-3. An estimate of the costs of attending AIMS: airfare only.
-Participants cover local commuting and meals on their own, though meals will be provided during the event.
-It is anticipated that travel grants will partially cover these costs of attendance.
+• An estimate of the costs of attending AIMS, limited to airfare only.
+Participants are responsible for local transportation and meals; meals will be provided during the event.
+Travel grants are expected to partially cover airfare costs.

-4. A statement of whether the student has registered for the meeting and proposed to present a paper, etc. in the registration form.
+• A statement indicating whether the student has registered for the meeting and whether they have proposed to present a paper, poster, or other contribution as part of the registration process.

-1. A confirmation that the student is a bona fide Ph.D. candidate or a M.Sc./B.Sc. student in good academic standing at the given institution.
+• Confirmation that the student is a bona fide Ph.D. candidate or an M.Sc./B.Sc. student in good academic standing at the stated institution.

-2. An indication about how the student applicant would benefit from attending AIMS.
+• A brief statement describing how the student would benefit from attending AIMS.

-3. A statement of financial commitment to pay the remainder of the student applicants’ travel cost not covered by the grant.
+• A statement of financial commitment indicating that the advisor or institution will cover any remaining travel costs not covered by the grant.

 Local Arrangements / Getting to UC San Diego